Perezhilnagendirakumar/dnaseqtool/README.md

-# dnaseqtool
+# dnaseqtool package
-A package to analyze nucleotide sequence, especially DNA sequence containing Adenine “A”, Thymine “T”, Guanine “G” and Cytosine “C” basepairs retrieved from database like NCBI using accession id to get some meaningful insights of the sequence.
+It is a package developed to analyze nucleotide sequence, especially DNA sequence containing Adenine “A”, Thymine “T”, Guanine “G” and Cytosine “C” basepairs retrieved from database like NCBI using accession id to get some meaningful insights of the sequence.

 ****Features****